harfbuzz/boring-expansion-spec/glyf1-varComposites.md

-# `glyf`—Glyf Data Table Version 1 / Variable Components
+# `glyf`—Glyf Data Table Version 1: Variable Components

 The glyf data table ([`glyf`](https://docs.microsoft.com/en-us/typography/opentype/spec/glyf)) stores the glyph outline data.
 The version number for this table is stored in the [`head`](https://docs.microsoft.com/en-us/typography/opentype/spec/head) table's `glyphDataFormat` field.
 The only currently defined version of the `glyf` table is version 0.
-In this proposal we propose version 1 of the `glyf` table to add the following features:
+We propose version 1 of the `glyf` table to add multiple features.
+See full [proposal](glyf1.md) for all features.
+In this proposal we cover: _**Variable Composites / Components_.

-* **Variable Composites / Components:** This proposal is mainly based on BlackFoundry's [Variable Components](https://github.com/BlackFoundryCom/variable-components-spec) and [Storing Variable Components in UFO files](https://github.com/BlackFoundryCom/variable-components-in-ufo).

 In `glyf` table format 0, there exist two types of glyphs: Simple glyphs which have a `numberOfContours` of >= 0, and Composite glyphs that have a `numberOfContours` of < 0, with a recommended value of -1.